kdaily/aws-cli/proposals/pr-contrib-guide.md

 design.

 Issues that do not receive enough :+1: reactions and do not have any activty for a year are considered stale.
-Without further interaction, the issue will be closed.
+Without further interaction, they will be closed.

 ### Contribution-ready